-Yet, a precise theoretical characterization of \emph{nonlinear Attention}, particularly on \emph{structural inputs}, remains largely elusive.
+Yet, a precise characterization of \emph{nonlinear Attention}, particularly on \emph{structural inputs}, remains largely elusive.
 The main technical challenges stem from the nonlinearity of the Attention operator and the complex interactions between input tokens and Attention weights via queries, keys, and values.
-Prior theoretical efforts often rely on restrictive assumptions: focusing on in-context learning by reducing Attention to gradient descent on (generalized) linear model, which only holds under particular weight configuration~\cite{bai2023Transformers,lu2025Asymptotic}; assuming simplified Attention matrices (e.g., all-ones~\cite{noci2022Signal} or random Markov matrices~\cite{naderi2024Mind}), or adopting stylized models from Bayesian learning~\cite{tiberi2024Dissecting}, sequence multi-index models~\cite{troiani2025Fundamental}, or generalized Potts model~\cite{rende2024Mapping} in statistical mechanics.
+Prior theoretical efforts often rely on restrictive assumptions: focusing on in-context learning by reducing Attention to gradient descent on (generalized) linear model, which only holds under particular weight configuration~\citep{bai2023Transformers,lu2025Asymptotic}; assuming simplified Attention matrices (e.g., all-ones~\citep{noci2022Signal} or random Markov matrices~\citep{naderi2024Mind}), or drawing connections to Bayesian learning~\citep{tiberi2024Dissecting}, sequence multi-index models~\citep{troiani2025Fundamental}, or generalized Potts model~\citep{rende2024Mapping} in statistical mechanics.

-This paper fills this gap by presenting a precise analysis of the \emph{in-context memorization} of nonlinear Attention applied to structural inputs, in the high-dimensional regime where the input length $n$ and embedding dimension $p$ are both large and comparable.
-Building upon recent advances in the eigenspectral analysis of nonlinear random kernel matrices, we derive precise expressions for the in-context memorization error (defined in \Cref{def:in-context_memorization}) of \emph{nonlinear} Attention under a model where the Attention weights admit a full-plus-low-rank decomposition (\Cref{ass:low-rank-weights}) and the input tokens follow a signal-plus-noise statistical structure (\Cref{def:signal_plus_noise}).
+In this paper, we take a different perspective by viewing the nonlinear Attention as a non-symmetric kernel matrix, and present a precise analysis of Attention \emph{interpolation error} on structural random inputs (\Cref{def:signal_plus_noise}).
+We analyze this problem under the high-dimensional regime where the input length $n$ and embedding dimension $p$ are both large and comparable.
+Building upon recent advances in the eigenspectral analysis of nonlinear random kernel matrices, we derive precise expressions for the interpolation error (see \Cref{def:interpolation_error}) of \emph{nonlinear} Attention with fixed weights admitting a full-plus-low-rank decomposition (\Cref{ass:low-rank-weights}).

-Our result shows that the memorization error of nonlinear Attention is determined by a system of nonlinear equations involving the dimension ratio $p/n$, the alignment between input signal and Attention weights, and the nonlinearity (via its two Hermite coefficients).
+Our result shows that the interpolation error of nonlinear Attention is determined by a system of nonlinear equations involving the dimension ratio $p/n$, the alignment between input signal and Attention weights, and the nonlinearity (via its Hermite coefficients).
 By focusing on this canonical setting, our analysis takes a step forward to unveil the theoretical origin of many visually striking features emerging in modern large-scale ML.